Electrical and Computer Engineering

 Objectives

-The Accelerated Master’s Program is designed for high-achieving students who are currently enrolled in the undergraduate program in electrical engineering and/or computer engineering at SIU Carbondale (SIUC).
-The program will allow students to earn both Bachelor’s degree and Master’s degree within 5 years by completing 147 credit hours (instead of 156 credit hours if pursuing Bachelor’s and Master’s studies separately).
+The Accelerated Master’s Program is designed for high-achieving students who are currently enrolled in an undergraduate program in the School.
+The program will allow students to earn both a Bachelor’s degree and a Master’s degree within five years by completing 147 credit hours (instead of 156 credit hours if pursuing Bachelor’s and Master’s studies separately).

 Admission